 - 1 c prepared pimento cheese

-- Put pimento cheese in bottom of plastic baggy until filled about 1 1/2 inches across bottom of bag.
+- Put pimento cheese in bottom of plastic baggie until filled about 1 ½ inches across bottom of bag.
+Roll into a "log" shape.

 - Put baggie in freezer on level surface and freeze 2+ hours.